jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-3a.md

 ---

-43 The approbation of man's own conscience can content his own weaknesses only during some extraordinary occasions.
+{{< s v="43" >}} The approbation of man's own conscience can content his own weaknesses only during some extraordinary occasions.

-The testimony of the impartial spectator cannot always support him alone.
-Yet its influence and authority is always very great.
+The impartial spectator alone cannot always support him.
+But its authority is always very great.

 It is only by consulting this judge within that we can ever:
 - see what relates to ourselves in its proper dimensions, or